scaramallion/django-rt-pdb/README.rst

     Required, this is the displayed column labels.
 Supports HTML tags and unicode characters.
     Example: X_HEADERS=Depth<br/>(cm), 2 x 2, 3 x 3, 4 x 4, 5 x 5, 6 x 6,
     7 x 7, 8 x 8, 9 x 9, 10 x 10
 X_FORMAT=
     Optional, must be a valid python new stype formatting string.
 Used to control the formatting of the X_VALUES values.
     Example: X_FORMAT={:.1f}
 X_VALUES=
     Required if 2D data.
-For f(x, y) this is the X-values/ If using interpolation then values should be ordered so they are increasing (and the tabular data ordered in a corresponding manner).
+For f(x, y) this are the x values.
+If using interpolation then values should be ordered so they are increasing (and the tabular data ordered in a corresponding manner).
     Example: X_VALUES=2,3,4,5,6,7,8,9,10